-You only need to register one EMI scheme with HMRC’s Employment Related Securities (ERS), then all subsequent grants can be notified as part of the same scheme.
+You only need to register one scheme with HMRC’s Employment Related Securities (ERS), then all subsequent grants can be notified as part of the same scheme.

 If this is your first EMI submission and you need to register it with ERS, please follow the instructions below.